asmiguptaa/Memory-Card-Game/README.md

 - 🎵 Sound effects for flip and win
 - 🧩 Custom modal popup on game win
 - 🎨 Responsive layout with a background image
-- 🧠 Difficulty can be scaled (by changing number of pairs)